Table Of Contents

 1. If your Lambda function transfers data to or from other AWS services, there are additional charges

 If your AWS Lambda requests are involved in any way with a different AWS service, you’ll be charged for both services.
 The additional charges are based on the prices of the specific AWS services you use.
-For example, when your functions write to or read data from Amazon S3, you’ll be billed for the requests and any data that’ll be stored in S3.
+For example, when your functions write to or read data from Amazon S3, you’ll be billed for the requests and any data stored in S3.

 2. Memory size is configurable